EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 ### I solved this task using two methods:
-Firstly, I practiced using Ansible to provison the instances on AWS.
+Firstly, I practiced using Ansible to provision the insfracstructure on AWS.
 Also, I used ansible to make configurations on the instances.
 Playbook is in my repository
 [playbook](https://github.com/EjiroLaurelD/altschool-cloud-exercises/tree/master/semester3-exercises/hostname/AWS-Ansible)
 Second method was using the AWS GUI to manually provison servers using auto scaling groups, adding the instances to a target group in a Load balancer.
 I deployed the nginx server and my app using ansible then i used Nat gateway to make the site higly available.